 That is exactly what swapping the stack for a queue achieves.
 Each iteration of BFS pops the oldest unexplored cell and expands its neighbors.
 As a consequence, every cell is reached for the first time via a shortest path from the start.

-dictionary that remembers, for each cell, which neighbor discovered it.
-Once we
+each cell, which neighbor discovered it.
+Once we hit the exit we walk that

-hit the exit we walk that dictionary backwards to reconstruct the route.
+dictionary backwards to reconstruct the route.

 Things to notice in the replay: